veeva/Vault-Scheduled-Data-Export-to-AWS-Redshift-Integration-Sample-Code/README.md

     - Execute Lambda functions
     - Redshift
 - Click `Create Function`
+4. Please change the Timeout for the lambda from 3 seconds to 5 minutes.

 #### Configure Trigger for Lambda:
 - Go to the above created lambda funtion.